DarrenCoppinger/milestone-project-4/README.md

 ---

 ## Introduction
+This website, [BarTender](https://bartender-ms4.herokuapp.com/), was designed as a part of my Code Institute Full Stack Development course, specifically the Full Stack Framewords with Django module.
-This website, [BarTender](https://bartender-ms4.herokuapp.com/), is an online tool for customers of a bar who:
+The website is an online tool for a fictitious bar of the same name.

+The website aims to:
-- wish to book a seat for a particular date and time
+- provide a booking system for customers to request a type of seat in the bar for a particular date and time
+- provide a database of booking requests for staff to review and reduce their workload by sending automatic emails to the customers
-- order drinks to a seat in a completely contactless way
+- to provide a completely contactless way for customers to look at the menu of the bar and then place an order for their table.

 ## Table of Contents
 0. [**Introduction**](#introduction)